Roy Mason: Northern Ireland

 A high-profile politician, Mason's appointment to Northern Ireland was unexpected and seemed to indicate a tougher response from the British Government than had been pursued by his predecessor, Merlyn Rees.
 In late 1976, he told the Labour Party conference that "Ulster had had enough of initiatives, White Papers and legislation for the time being, and now needed to be governed firmly and fairly".
 He rejected both military and political solutions in favour of "justice for all; with equality before the law; and, crucially, with republican terrorism treated as a security problem, and nothing else".

 While Secretary of State for Defence, Mason had been responsible for the introduction of SAS units into the 'bandit country' of South Armagh.
 At Stormont Mason was responsible for the tougher role taken by the security forces and authorised an increase in British Army covert tactics with the SAS allowed to operate throughout Northern Ireland.
 Mason's time in Northern Ireland was characterised by a reduction in violence; "in 1976 there were 297 deaths in Northern Ireland; in the next three years the figures were 111, 80, 120.
 In 1977, he stood up to militant loyalists attempting to repeat their successful Ulster Workers Council strike tactic of 1974.
 The same year, he twice attempted to get some movement towards a political settlement from the local political parties.
 In March 1979, the Irish National Liberation Army planned to assassinate Mason, but the plan was aborted.

 Mason's policies in Northern Ireland earned the ire of Irish nationalist MPs.
 That played a part in the March 1979 vote of no confidence, which the Labour government lost by one vote, precipitating the 1979 general election.
 The Nationalist MP Gerry Fitt abstained in the vote of no confidence and stated that he could not support a government with Mason as its Northern Ireland secretary.

 After Labour's election defeat in 1979, Mason came under increasing pressure from some on the left in his constituency party and from Arthur Scargill but did not countenance joining the Social Democratic Party.
 Mason received full police protection over 30 years after leaving office.
 In 1982, Energy Secretary Nigel Lawson suggested to Margaret Thatcher that she should make Mason the next Coal Board chairman, but she refused by saying that Mason was "Not one of us".
 Instead, Ian MacGregor was appointed.

 Later life

-After his retirement from the House of Commons at the 1987 general election, he was created a life peer on 20 October 1987 taking the title Baron Mason of Barnsley, of Barnsley in South Yorkshire.
-Mason lived in the same semi-detached house with his wife Marjorie from their marriage until he was aged 84.
+After his retirement from the House of Commons at the 1987 general election, Mason was created a life peer on 20 October 1987 taking the title Baron Mason of Barnsley, of Barnsley in South Yorkshire.
+He lived in the same semi-detached house with his wife Marjorie from their marriage until he was aged 84.

-He died at Highgrove Nursing Home, Stanley Road, Barnsley, of cerebrovascular disease, one day after his 91st birthday, on 19 April 2015.
+Mason died at Highgrove Nursing Home, Stanley Road, Barnsley one day after his 91st birthday, on 19 April 2015.
+He had suffered from cerebrovascular disease.
 He was survived by his wife and his two daughters.